John Powell scores Rio 2

 The brass section

 Percussionists Don Williams, Brian Kilgore, Danny Greco, Steve Schaeffer, and Germaine Franco

 In the booth composer John Powell was assisted by lead orchestrator John Ashton Thomas, who would give feedback to Serebrier out on the stage.
 Scoring mixer Brad Haehnel had a big job to do, since the orchestra was only part of the musical palette: there were ethnic solos, vocals, and more, much of which was recorded at Powell's studio.
 In the back of the booth were music editor Tom Carlson, score mix assistant John Aspinall, ProTools recordist Kevin Globerman and producer John Duncan

 Orchestrator John Ashton Thomas, composer John Powell, and scoring mixer Brad Haehnel

 Music editor Tom Carlson, score mix assistant John Aspinall, and ProTools recordist Kevin Globerman

 A score album featuring music from Powell's score to Rio 2 is available from Sony Classical.

-You've only seen 11 images - click here for 54 more scoring session images for this film!
+You've only seen 11 images - click here for 54 more scoring session images !

 Related Composers: John Powell